-- a) Submit the proper written application to the Authority, and - b) Furnish the information the Authority requires to determine if the Applicant qualifies, and - c) Comply with the Authority's Smart Grid Small Generator Interconnection Procedures, and - d) Execute an Interconnection Agreement (IA) with the Authority.
-(See Special Provision 7.d.)
+- a) Submit the proper written application to the Authority, and - b) Furnish the information the Authority requires to determine if the Applicant qualifies, and - c) Comply with the Authority's Small Generator Interconnection Procedures, and - d) Execute an Interconnection Agreement (IA) with the Authority.
+(See Special Provision 10(a)(10)(d)).